Qijia culture: Late stages

 During the late stages of the culture, the Qijia culture retreated from the west and suffered a reduction in population size.
 Some scholars hold that Siwa culture was a descendant of the Qijia culture.
 Also, Kayue culture is believed by some to have developed from the western part of the Qijia culture.

+Genetics

+Genetic analyses of ancient remains associated with the Qijia and Mogou sites were found to display high genetic affinity with modern Sino-Tibetan-speaking peoples, particularly modern Qiang people and Han Chinese, as well as with ancient 'Yellow River farmers' associated with the Yangshao culture.
+Mogou remains belonged exclusively to paternal haplogroup O-M175 (O3a).

+The Qijia culture people were 80% Yellow river neolithic farmer and 20% Amur hunter gatherer.

+A mix of 34-36% Ancient Northeast Asian and 64-66% Yellow River neolithic farmer were the results of the Di-Qiang people in eastern Hexi Corridor (Gansu) who were related to the Qijia culture during the Neolithic.